sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can check what Browsertime can do [here](https://github.com/sitespeedio/browsertime/blob/master/lib/support/cli.js).

 For example if you want to pass on an extra native arguments to Chrome.
 In standalone Browsertime you do that with <code>--chrome.args</code>.
 If you want to do that through sitespeed.io you just prefix browsertime to the param: <code>--browsertime.chrome.args</code>.
 Yes we know, pretty sweet! :)

+## How can I disable HTTP/2 (I only want to test HTTP/1.x)?
+On Chrome, you just add the switches <code>--browsertime.chrome.args no-sandbox --browsertime.chrome.args disable-http2</code>.

+For Firefox, you need to turn off HTTP/2 and SPDY, and you do that by setting the Firefox preferences:
+<code>--browsertime.firefox.preference network.http.spdy.enabled:false --browsertime.firefox.preference network.http.spdy.enabled.http2:false --browsertime.firefox.preference network.http.spdy.enabled.v3-1:false</code>